 As a serial entrepreneur, Ebony Austin knows a thing or two about business cycles.
-“I am confident we will be ok,” she says after closing her new College Park restaurant for a few weeks during the COVID-19 crisis.
+“I am confident we will be ok,” she says after closing her new restaurant in College Park, Georgia for a few weeks during the COVID-19 crisis.
 The restaurant opened in November 2019 and has seen growth every month, until recently.

 Austin worked for several years in corporate America before setting out to open her own businesses.
 She served as a corporate specialist and business development manager at Campbell Soup, Godiva, and 1-800-Flowers.
 After successfully starting a real estate business, a transportation company, and a nonprofit, Austin partnered with a friend to open an upscale restaurant located near Hartsfield-Jackson Atlanta Airport.

 - Chef Jason Fullilove on Calibrating for Changes in the Restaurant Business

 - Tavel Bristol-Joseph: Best New Chef Celebrates Honor and Holds on to Hope

 Putting Community First

 “I wanted to be in a location where I can serve the demographic and the community,” Austin says.
 She searched for the perfect place for over two years until she found the current spot in College Park, Georgia, which has a number of Black-owned businesses so that she could cater to the community as a whole, including customers, workers and kids.

 For Austin, friendly service and giving back takes precedence when running a business.
 Each month, the restaurant gives out free dinners to medical professionals, writes checks to area schools, collects toys for the holidays and offers discounts to residents.